Chimichurri Chicken Soup

-This Chicken Chimichurri Soup with White Beans is like your familiar chicken soup, but with a super flavorful twist.
+Chimichurri Chicken Soup is like your familiar chicken soup, with a super fun twist of flavorful chimichurri sauce and creamy white beans.

 Every day is a good day for soup.
 Or so my husband says.